richardc/blog/_posts/2013-02-02-puppet-concat-patterns.markdown

 ## The stitching pattern

-The typical pattern I use for this is what I call stitching, you write files containing data fragments to a temporary location, then write a script which parses those fragments and emits your config file.
-For an example here's a hypothetical nagios class:
+The typical pattern I use for this is what I call stitching.
+You write files containing data fragments to a temporary location, then you have a script to parse those fragments and emit your config file.

+Here's a worked example of the pattern for a nagios class that manages the definition of hostgroups.

     # nagios/manifests/init.pp
     class nagios {